Book a FREE 15-Minute Telehealth Consultation to Discuss Pain Relief Options. (Most Insurance Accepted).

 Learn more about this condition and how we treat spine pain by calling 770.232.6243.

+spinal stenosis treatment, image of a physician examining a patient’s back with both hands while the patient uses their left hand to touch their own back.
 The most appropriate treatment for your spinal pain will depend on its cause.
-At our spine clinic in Atlanta, Georgia, we offer chiropractic care, regenerative medicine, physical therapy, and non-surgical orthopedic care.
+At our spine clinic Georgia, we offer chiropractic care, regenerative medicine, physical therapy, and non-surgical orthopedic care.

 Chiropractic care is a type of therapy that uses manual spinal manipulation to relieve pain without resorting to more invasive procedures.